thecryptoneer/pixelsweeper-blog/docs/_posts/voting-nominations-faq.md

 **Q. Can projects be nominated if they’re not minted out?**

-A. Yes they can, as long as minting is available via Rareboard and like the other eligible collections, it must already be tradeable on PancakeSwap, NFTKey of the Bull Society
+A. Yes they can, as long as minting is available via Rareboard and like the other eligible collections, it must already be tradeable on PancakeSwap, NFTKey or the Bull Society marketplaces.

 **Q. Can we nominate PixelSweeper?**